katanemo/arch/README.md

 ## Quickstart

-Follow this quickstart guide to use arch gateway to build a simple Gen AI application.
+Follow this quickstart guide to use arch gateway to build a simple AI agent.
 Laster in the section we will see how you can Arch Gateway to manage access keys, provide unified access to upstream LLMs and to provide e2e observability.

 ### Prerequisites